ms-afk/fzf-win-tools/README.md

 `fzfd` is a tool to search for files by name.\
 It is fast, has a preview window and it opens the file in explorer when you press enter.

-The installer creates a shortcut on the Desktop which will search for files in your user folder.
+The installer created shortcuts will search for files in your user folder.

+#### Commands

+- use `enter` to open the current file in explorer
+- use `tab` to select multiple files
+- use `shift-tab` to deselect files
+- use `ctrl-o` to open all selected files in explorer